gregpalmr/alluxio-aws-cloudformation/README.md

 ### Summary

-This github repo provides a cloudformation template to quickly launch an Alluxio cluster in an AWS environment.
+This github repo provides a CloudFormation template to quickly launch an Alluxio cluster in an AWS environment.
 If you have any questions or comments, please direct them to gregpalmr@gmail.com